Super Bowl XXVIII: Pregame ceremonies

 The pregame show held before the game was titled "Georgia Music Makers" and featured performances by the rap music duo Kris Kross, the rock band The Georgia Satellites, country musician Charlie Daniels, and the Morehouse College Marching Band.

 The United States Trampoline Association (USTA) performed on 4 trampolines during "Jump" performed by Kris Kross.

 Later, singer Natalie Cole, accompanied by the Atlanta University Center Chorus, sang the national anthem with elements of America the Beautiful.

 To honor the 25th anniversary of the New York Jets' upset win in Super Bowl III, that game's MVP, former Jets quarterback Joe Namath joined the coin toss ceremony.

 Halftime show

 The halftime show was titled "Rockin' Country Sunday" and featured country music stars Clint Black, Tanya Tucker, Travis Tritt, and Wynonna Judd.
-The show's finale included a special appearance by Naomi Judd, who joined Wynonna in performing The Judds' single "Love Can Build a Bridge", to which everyone eventually joined in, along with special guests, Stevie Wonder, Lisa Hartman Black, The Georgia Satellites, Ashley Judd, Joe Namath, Elijah Wood and Charlie Daniels.
+The show's finale included a special appearance by Wynonna's mother Naomi Judd, who joined her in performing The Judds' single "Love Can Build a Bridge", to which everyone eventually joined in, along with special guests, Stevie Wonder, Clint's wife Lisa Hartman Black, The Georgia Satellites, Naomi's daughter and Wynonna's half-sister Ashley Judd, Joe Namath, Elijah Wood and Charlie Daniels.

 This was the first Super Bowl halftime show in which the main stadium lights were turned off for the performance.
 The show included dancers with yard-long light sticks.